Best Late Season Ski Resorts

 For the best snow quality late in the season you ideally want a ski resort with plenty of north-facing terrain above 2,500m.
 And with slopes stretching from 1,525m to 3,820m, Zermatt certainly delivers on this front.
 Linked with Italian resort Cervinia, you can skip from Switzerland to Italy and back again in a day whilst enjoying miles of long, cruising pistes - an intermediate's paradise.

 Home to the highest cable car station in Europe, the resort has snow-sure slopes on Gornergrat and Rothorn until late April, but the Klein Matterhorn glacier area is open all year round.
-Don’t forget about the Zermatt Unplugged festival which this year runs from 10 - 14 April and includes some great acoustic acts - Tom Odell and James Bay are just some of the performers you can expect to see.
+Don’t forget about the Zermatt Unplugged festival which this year runs from 11 - 15 April and includes some great acoustic acts - Passenger and Of Monsters and Men are just some of the performers you can expect to see.

 Saas Fee - best for beginnersStay in Saas Fee